ungive/mediaremote-adapter/README.md

 Initializes a new controller.

 ### `var onTrackInfoReceived: ((Data) -> Void)?`
-A closure that is called with raw JSON `Data` whenever new track information is available.
+A closure that is called with a raw JSON `Data` object whenever new track information is available.
+The data is a complete snapshot of the current state.

 ### `var onListenerTerminated: (() -> Void)?`
 A closure that is called if the background listener process terminates unexpectedly.
+You may want to restart it here.

 ### `startListening()`
 Spawns the background Perl process to begin listening for media events.